depss/omegle-skipper/README.md

 Python 3.6 or higher

 Modules:
-Pyautogui,
-time,
-os,
-colorama,
-ctypes
+ctypes, os, time, pyautogui, and colorama.